 Which one should I save up for first?
 Emergency fund or a buffer?

-For more info about emergency funds, you’ll want to check out Emergency Fund: What You Need to Know.
+For more info about emergency funds, you’ll want to check out this post.

-What tools can I use to track my progress?
+What tools can I use to help me start living on last month’s income?

 An easy way to determine if you’re making progress towards getting ahead is to use a budgeting and expense software.
 If you don’t like using those, pen and paper would be fine too.